Isaiah-99/my_youtubepage_analysis/README.md

 5. How can the channel improve subscriber conversion?

 ## Datasets 📑
-Data was collected from the youtube channel webpage using insant data scraper, then proceeds to the cleaning of the data to remove columns not needed and other irrelevant scraped data.
-Two tables was obtained via the channel webpage (The short and the main videos); uing the ETL data processes.
+Data was collected from the youtube channel webpage using instant data scraper, then proceeds to the cleaning of the data to remove columns not needed and other irrelevant scraped data.
+Two tables was obtained via the channel webpage (The short and the main videos); using the ETL data processes.

 1. The youtube tutorial videos data consist of the following columns after cleaning:
 - The Timestamp